cvs-health/testilo/README.md

 }
 ```

-Two of the acts in this script, those with type `placeholder`, are placeholders.
-The other three are tests.
+The `acts` array of this script contains five regular acts and two placeholders.
+The placeholders are to be replaced with acts from the current target in a batch.

+#### Batch

 Suppose you have also created this batch: